Booookkkkkssss/books_main/README.md

 # :star: Goal

-Using publically visible data from Goodreads, Wikipedia and Amazon via GitHub, this project aims to acquire, explore and analyse information about books — their popularity, ratings, reviews, keywords, author name, publisher and more – to programmatically determine which factors lead to a book landing on the The New York Times Best Sellers list.
+Using publically visible data from Goodreads, Wikipedia and Amazon via GitHub, this project aims to acquire, explore and analyse information about books — their popularity, ratings, reviews, keywords, author name, publisher and more – to programmatically determine which factors lead to a book landing on the the _New York Times_ Best Sellers list.

 ## Data Dictionary